Gai Jatra Festival Nepal: Complete Guide to the Festival of the Cow

 I do advise anyone who does not like crowds to come early.
 Find a quiet spot on the northern section of Durbar Square and stay put.
 The southern section was very crowded as was the area around the window of virtues.

-Two children participating in Gai Jatra
+Children in traditional costumes participating in Gai Jatra festival celebrations

 Dressing up is an important part of Gai Jatra as it adds to the comical element that King Malla declared should be part of the festival in the 17th century

-What’s the Gai Jatra Festival like in Bhaktapur?
+What’s the Gai Jatra Festival Like in Bhaktapur?

 Bhaktapur takes on a much more colorful approach to Gai Jatra.
 It’s also a lot more crowded.

-Dancing and colorful characters perform around the three main squares.
-Durbar Square, Taumadhi Square and Dattatreya Square.
+Dancing and colorful characters perform around the three main squares: Durbar Square, Taumadhi Square and Dattatreya Square.

 Each of the festivals in Kathmandu, Patan and Bhaktapur have slightly separate meanings but are celebrated similarly on the same day